When and how to use spot metering for accurate exposure

 How do you use spot metering?

-How to set the metering mode varies between camera brands and even between models of the same brand.
-With higher end cameras you can select the metering mode using buttons and dials on your camera, but with entry level cameras you need to use the menu system on your camera.
+Setting your metering mode varies between camera brands and even between models of the same brand.
+With higher end cameras you can select the metering mode using buttons and dials on your camera, but with entry level cameras you need to use the menu system .

 Either way though it’s easy to do.